 Figure 5 shows the simulated mean lengths of several credibility and confidence intervals for the treatment effect μ depending on the between-trial heterogeneity τ^2 and the number of included studies k.
-By construction the confidence intervals based on normal approximation are shorter than the Knapp-Hartung intervals.
+By construction, the CIs based on normal approximation are shorter than the Knapp-Hartung intervals.
 The Bayesian intervals tend to be shorter than the Knapp-Hartung intervals, also in situations with similar or even larger coverage probability.

-In conclusion, the method based on normal quantiles cannot be recommended for use with small numbers of studies, since the observed coverage was often well below the nominal level.
-The Knapp-Hartung approach leads to coverage at or above the nominal level, but in cases with very few studies results in extremely long confidence intervals.
-Bayesian credibility intervals with appropriate choice of prior performed well and can be recommended for application in rare diseases.
-However, with very small number of studies included the results are sensitive to the prior specification.
+In conclusion, the method based on normal quantiles cannot be recommended for use with small numbers of studies because the observed coverage was often well below the nominal level.
+The Knapp-Hartung approach leads to coverage at or above the nominal level, but in cases with very few studies results in extremely long